esoreq/Day_one/_episodes/04-Markdown.md

 - You must include a blank line before your table for it to correctly render.

 > ## Create a table
-> Try to recreate the following table that investigates the structure of the follwoing quote
+> Try to recreate the following table that investigates the structure of the following quote
 > > *I gave my cat a bath the other day… they love it.*
 > > *He sat there, he enjoyed it, and it was fun for me too.*
-> > *The fur would stick to my tongue, but other than that…*
 > > *(Steve Martin)*
 >
 >  | Information about | Type of Knowledge | Information |